m-o-n-t-y/art-api-exam-nolist/README.md

 ```
 {
   "ok": true,
-  "id": "book_brave_new_world",
+  "id": "painting_starry_night",
   "rev": "1-A6157A5EA545C99B00FF904EEF05FD9F"
 }
 ```

-## Get a book - `GET /books/{id}`
+## Get a painting - `GET /paintings/{id}`

-Retrieves a single book by the book `{id}` route parameter.
+Retrieves a single painting by the `{id}` route parameter.

 **Example**

 ```
-GET /books/book_brave_new_world
+GET /paintings/painting_starry_night
 ```

 **Response 200**

 ```

     {
-  "_id": "book_brave_new_world",
+      "_id": "painting_starry_night",
-  "_rev": "2-e158939dfabc095988f9f4ddaa0e942e",
-  "title": "A Brave New World",
-  "author": "author_aldous_huxley",
-  "type": "book",
-  "publisher": "Penguin Books",
-  "ISBN": "12947281",
-  "pages": 254,
-  "genre": "Fiction",
-  "description": "Brave New World is a novel written in 1931 by A Huxley, and published in 1932.
-Set in London in the year AD 2540 (632 A.F.—'After Ford'—in the book), the novel anticipates developments in reproductive technology, sleep-learning, psychological manipulation, and classical conditioning that are combined to make a profound change in society.",
-  "rating": 95,
-  "prices": [
-    {
-      "type": "paperback",
-      "price": 9.99
-    },
-    {
-      "type": "hardback",
-      "price": 19.99
-    },
-    {
-      "type": "audio",
-      "price": 19.99
-    },
-    {
+      "rev": "1-A6157A5EA545C99B00FF904EEF05FD9F",
+      "name": "The Starry Night",
-      "type": "kindle",
+      "type": "painting",
-      "price": 12.99
+      "movement": "post-impressionism",
+      "artist": "Vincent van Gogh",
+      "yearCreated": 1889,
+      "museum": {name: "Museum of Modern Art", location: "New York"}
     }
-  ]
-}
 ```

 ### Route Parameters

-  - `id` - used to identify a book in the collection of books.
+  - `id` - used to identify the painting.

-## Update a book - `PUT /books/{id}`
+## Update a painting - `PUT /paintings/{id}`

-Update a book in the collection of books.
-Supply the book resource to replace in the request body.
+Update a painting in the collection of painting.
+Supply the updated painting resource in the request body.
 Include the `_id` and `_rev` keys in the resource.
 The following fields are required:

   - `_id`
   - `_rev`